andybalholm/redwood/README.md

 file contains a URL-matching or URL-regular-expression rule to specify what site or page the pruning applies to, and a CSS selector to specify what elements to delete.
 Between the two, there may be a threshold value.
-If a threshold is specified, the element is phrase-scanned before deleting.
+If a threshold is specified, the element and its children are phrase-scanned before deleting.
 It is deleted only if the score from the phrases found in a blocked category is at least the threshold.